RU09342-F18/lab-0-introduction-to-c-and-git-garciaj3/Assignment/README.md

 11. Bitwise Inverse (~)

-The **"math.c"** file includes a math function that takes two input numbers and one character sign and returns the answer as an output.
+The **"math.c"** file includes a math function that takes two input integers and one character sign and returns the answer as an output.
+If you wish to test the code by typing through the terminal then remove the starting and ending brackets that comments the main program function.